13 Aug, 2024

 What is synthetic fabric?

 Synthetic fabrics are textiles made from human-created fibers, typically using petroleum-based chemicals.
 Unlike natural fibers like cotton or wool, synthetic fibers are engineered in labs to have specific properties.
-The process starts with raw materials like petroleum, which are transformed into polymers—long chains of molecules.
+The process starts with raw materials like petroleum, which are transformed into polymers.
 These polymers are then spun into fibers using various methods, depending on the qualities we want in the final fabric.

 Some common synthetic fabrics include: